Skip to main content

 How to Change Your Name in Maryland

-How to change your name in Maryland depends on why you're seeking to change your name.
-We'll cover how to:
+The process of changing your name in Maryland depends on why you're seeking a name change.
+In this article, we'll cover how to:

-1. Identify the right name change process for you;
+• Identify the proper name change process for you

 Marriage

 Tying the knot is the most common time for changing names.
-After getting married, couples will take one partner's last name, hyphenate their names together, or agree on some form of combined name.
+After getting married, couples will often take one partner's last name, hyphenate their names together, or agree on a new name.

-Maryland recognizes all of these options.
-Anyone can take any name after getting married in the Old Line State.
+You can take any name after getting married in Maryland.
 You just have to do so consistently and without any fraudulent or illegal purpose.

 Once married, a copy of your marriage certificate will be sufficient to change your name with the Social Security Administration and the Maryland Motor Vehicle Administration.